rizqidjamaluddin/Gatekeeper/README.md

 - `OpenToAllPolicy` - Send ALLOW to all; this reverses the built-in policy that no response means denial.
 - `DenyGuestsPolicy` - Send DENY to all guests.
+- `DenyEveryonePolicy` - What it says on the tin.
+Useful for temporary blocking everything.
+- `FulfillAllPolicy` - Accepts an array of _other policies_, and will only return ALLOW if _all_ of the sub-policies do.

 A bit more advanced: